takhyun12/python-repeated-timer/README.md

 ![Python](https://img.shields.io/badge/python-2.7%20%7C%203.5%20%7C%203.6%20%7C%203.7%20%7C%203.8%20%7C%203.9-blue)
 ![PyPI](https://badge.fury.io/py/tensorflow.svg)

-python-repeated-timer is a open-source and highly performing timer using only standard-libraries, and users may change the interval and duration of the event as they wish.
+python-repeated-timer is a open-source & highly performing timer using only standard-libraries, and users may change the interval and duration of the event as they wish.

 Without any additional thread, GUI freezing issue won't be happening.
 Also, performance of the timer won't be affected by any event.